emmyleaf/emmyleaf.github.io/site_src/content/index.md

 <a rel="me" href="https://github.com/emmyleaf"><i>github</i></a>,
 <a rel="me" href="https://leafcodes.bandcamp.com"><i>bandcamp</i></a>, &
 <a rel="me" href="https://leafcodes.itch.io"><i>itch</i></a>.

+i'm currently working as a freelance developer on a Virtual Reality project made with Unity.

 here's where i might link to the blog post about how i made this site if i had finished it yet.